IamKay/100DaysOfCode/README.md

 * Day 54
   > Finally a change.
 Today i made a number sequence visualisation in JS from Dan's [video](https://www.youtube.com/watch?v=DhFZfzOvNTU).
 It looks ok, but i think i made it very browser heavy.
 You can check [it](https://codepen.io/KayD33/full/LBOLVY/) if you want.
 Also, couple of lectures from a ML course on [NPTEL](https://onlinecourses.nptel.ac.in).
 All in all

+* Day 55
+  > So half of today was a spent in searching for a project that i make next.
+Also, next half was spent reading and trying to understand **Go** code.
+I do have the project in mind, but cant share yet.
+It is big for me, that i can tell.
+It might take a while to make it, so will start from tomorrow.
+(Also, when i say half the day, it doesn't mean 12hrs but much less)